Photography Courses with Mike Brown and Jayne Whitelock

 Once you've got your dream camera - you need to know how to use it

-A great camera won't deliver great pictures all on it's own.
 Once you know a few basic rules and techniques you'll be on your way to exciting, powerful images you'll love to show off.

 We have other courses for intermediate and aspiring wedding photographers too - details on our photography courses page.